swerashed/10ms/README.md

-Sure!
-Here's a concise, polished, and professional README update for your assessment, focusing on clarity and key info:

----

 # 🛠 Project Structure & Component Design Guide

 This document summarizes the conventions and best practices followed in building a scalable Next.js (App Router) project with TypeScript.
 ---

 ## 📂 Project Structure Overview